CaseyS1ms/CaseyS1ms/README.md

-- 👋 Hi, I’m @CaseyS1ms i am currently a student and i am studying javascript with an interest in python.
+- 👋 Hi, I’m @CaseyS1ms I am currently a student and I am studying javascript with an interest in python.
 I am enthusiastic for playing aswell as developing games
 - 📫 How to reach me ... caseysims8766@gmail.com